Ron Whitcomb has been with the Old Dominion football program since the beginning and worked his 10 season with the Monarchs in 2016.

 Whitcomb guided four-year starting quarterback Taylor Heinicke to one of the best statistical careers of any Division I quarterback ever.
 Heinicke ranks third all-time among FBS quarterbacks in total yards of offense with 16,279 and sixth in career passing yards with 14,959.
 Heinicke’s 132 career touchdown tosses is fourth most all-time, just two behind Texas Tech’s Graham Harrell for third place.

 In ODU’s first full season in Conference USA and FBS in 2014, the ODU offense finished second in the league in passing offense and third in total offense.
 For the third-straight season ODU averaged more than 30 points per game, putting up 32.7 points per game.

 Heinicke completed 289-of-457 passes for 3,476 yards and 30 touchdown passes, despite working with three true freshman wide receivers, and two sophomores, including backup quarterback David Washington, who had 47 receptions on the year.
 Heinicke earned Conference USA honorable mention honors.

-2013 saw the Monarchs play five FBS programs for the first time in school history, and the offense nearly duplicated the same numbers from its record season a year ago.
+The 2013 season saw the Monarchs play five FBS programs for the first time in school history, and the offense nearly duplicated the same numbers from its record season a year ago.
 ODU scored 42.3 points per game and averaged 519 yards per game and 359.4 passing yards per game.